richard-strauss-werke/strauss-ODD/README.md

 strauss-ODD
 ===========

-ODD and ODD-related files for TEI / MEI encoding at the Kritische Ausgabe der Werke von Richard Strauss
+ODDs and ODD-related files for TEI / MEI encoding at the Kritische Ausgabe der Werke von Richard Strauss

 The schemata generated from these ODDs target a partially form-based editing of TEI code in oXygen's Author Mode.
 In order to make documents created on this basis fully TEI conformant, they have be transformed